01 of 04

-Trip Planner: Websites and Apps to Make Itineraries Efficient
+Use a Trip Planner to Make Itineraries Efficient

 Trip planners help budget travelers organize practical itineraries.
 It's an important first step on any affordable trip.

-Lovers of baseball are among the most driven and loyal fans in all of sports.
+Lovers of baseball are among the most driven and loyal fans in all of the sports.
 Perhaps you have met people who want to visit every Major League Baseball park.
-I know someone who started working on this bucket list item when his son was still quite young.
-Through the years, they've visited all but five major league parks together.

 Have you ever considered flying around the world?
 For most of us, that's a rather ambitious itinerary.

 AirTreks.com is a travel agency specializing in multi-stop international travel.
 You can use the website to plan your global circumnavigation, or simply help you discover the best itineraries between several adjacent cities far from your starting point.
-At this writing, a Chicago-Madrid-Istanbul-Bangkok-Tokyo-Chicago itinerary comes with a range of airfare prices between $2,316 and $3,196 per person.
 A notice on the site says "the final price of your trip will depend on your travel dates, availability and taxes."
 At this point, you submit your itinerary and contact information to hear back from an agent.

 Once you submit your itinerary and an agent begins working on it, that quoted price range is usually good for a relatively short time -- maybe 24 hours or so.